davidcarslaw/openairmaps/cran-comments.md

 # Submission

-This is a minor release for openairmaps, with some new features, documentation improvements and updates in step with its upstream package, openair.
+This is patch for openairmaps, fixing some bugs and refining some default arguments.

 ## Test environments